rcbops/rpc-provision/README.md

 #Rackspace Cloud Server Provisioner

-Use this to provision cloud servers you've already configured.
+Use this to provision cloud servers you've already booted with a cloud network to setup VXLAN tunnels for unfiltered inter-host traffic.

 #Python Requirements